 Adopted by the 46th WMA General Assembly, Stockholm, Sweden, September 1994

-and revised by the 68th WMA General Assembly, Chicago, United States, October 2017
+and by the 68th WMA General Assembly, Chicago, United States, October 2017

 1. According to International Federation of Red Cross and Red Crescent Societies (IFRC) a disaster is a sudden, calamitous event that seriously disrupts the functioning of a community or society and causes human, material, and economic or environmental losses that exceed the community’s or society’s ability to cope using its own resources.
 Though often caused by nature, disasters can have human origins.

 This definition excludes situations arising from conflicts and wars, whether international or internal, which give rise to other problems in addition to those considered in this paper.

 2. Disasters often result in substantial material damage, considerable displacement of people, many victims and significant social disruptions.
 Adequate preparation would make major consequences less likely and less severe and protect people especially the most vulnerable.

 This document will focus particularly on the medical aspects of disasters.
 From a medical standpoint, disaster situations are characterized by an acute and unforeseen imbalance between resources and the capacity of medical professionals, and the needs of survivors who are injured whose health is threatened, over a given period of time.

 3. Disasters, irrespective of cause, share several common features:

 3.1.
 Their sudden and unexpected but often predictable occurrence, demanding prompt action;

 3.2.
 Material or natural damage making access to the survivors difficult and/or dangerous;

 3.3.
 Displacement or movement of often large numbers of people;